jhonathannc/jhonathannc/README.md

 ## Hi there!
 I'm Jhonathan Candeu 🖖🏾

 A developer from Brazil.
-I currently develop for [Acqua Vero][acqua-website], a company on finance sector about investiments.
-I do like build applications at the backend and discuss about new applications and ideias.
+I currently develop for [Acqua Vero][acqua-github], a company on finance sector about investiments and courses.
+I do like to build applications at the backend and discuss about new applications and ideias.
 In my free time, i workout and sometimes build something with IoT.
-If you'd like to talk, you can reach me on [LinkedIn][linkedin] or [email][mail].
+If you'd like contact me, you can reach me on [LinkedIn][linkedin] or [email][mail].
 See ya!

 <br />